Deadline (2012 film): Plot

 Young newspaper reporter Matt Harper (Steve Talley) is dispatched from Nashville to cover the murder of the police chief of Amos, Alabama.
 There he meets Trey Hall (Lauren Jenkins), a 21-year-old "blue blood" who lives on her family's hunting plantation.
 She wants Matt to investigate the nearly 20-year-old unsolved killing of a black teenager, Wallace Sampson (Romonte Hamer).
 Matt believes solving the murder will jump-start his career, and he begins to investigate.
 Being distracted, he forgets an appointment related to his upcoming wedding, which causes his fiancée Delana Calhoun (Anna Felix) to call off their engagement.

 Matt asks his editor, Walker Burns (Jeremy Childs), to let him look into the murder.
 While Burns notes that Matt is already on thin ice with the publisher (David Ditmore) for a lack of productivity, Burns allows Matt some time to investigate, on the condition that politically incorrect reporter Ronnie Bullock (Eric Roberts) accompany him.

 Matt and Ronnie discover old police files that point to a Klansman who operated 'The Store' near where the shooting occurred.
 The day before Wallace's murder, someone had attempted to firebomb 'The Store' during a civil rights protest.
-Just as the two reporters are making headway, Matt's ex-fiancée Delana tells Matt his father, Lucas (J.D.
-Souther), has cancer.
+Just as the two reporters are making headway, Matt's ex-fiancée Delana tells Matt his father, Lucas (JD Souther), has cancer.
 Matt and Delana visit Matt's father, but later fight because Matt hasn't told his father about the broken engagement and because Matt is critical of his ill father.

 Matt and Bullock continue investigating without the publisher's knowledge.
 One of their sources, Wallace's mother Mary Pell Sampson (Jackie Welch), is reluctant to talk to them, and Matt begs Delana to help him in speaking to the woman.
 Delana reluctantly agrees, not for Matt, but because she dislikes someone getting away with murder.
 Mary Pell tells Delana that 'The Store' was firebombed because it was a front for prostitution.